Calvert Hall College HS Freshman Creates Scholarship To Support Students With Learning Differences

 TOWSON, Md.
 (WJZ) — Scott Pawley looks like any other freshman walking through Calvert Hall College High School in Towson.
 But the path he’s leading is different from the rest.

 Last year, Pawley helped create a scholarship to support students with learning differences who have financial need enrolled in the Archdiocese of Baltimore’s Special Education and Inclusion programs.
-He was paying it forward despite his tuition already paid for with the Knott Scholarship Fund.READ MORE: Anne Arundel County Officer Returns To Full Duty After Investigation Into Potential Involvement In Capitol Riot
+He was paying it forward despite his tuition already paid for with the Knott Scholarship Fund.READ MORE: BGE Warns Customers To Watch For Covid-Related Scams

 “I was looking for a scholarship for myself when I remembered that program and wondered if they had a scholarship for research programs,” he said while speaking to WJZ in an empty classroom.
 “I was surprised to learn they didn’t so I went to the Knott Scholarship Council and asked if we could create a scholarship.”